verdigado/rocketchat2matrix/README.md

   - So far only reactions used in our chats have been translated
   - Individual logos of *netzbegruenung* and *verdigado* have been replaced by a generic sunflower
   - Skin colour tones and genders have been ignored in the manual translation, using the neutral versions
+- Discussions are not translated, yet, as they have a channel-like data structure which probably should be translated to threads

 ## Contributing